DepED Logo

 What is DepED?

 This executive arm of the Philippine government, known as the Department of Education, is responsible for ensuring access to basic education, equity in the sector, and improving learning standards.
 It oversees elementary and secondary public and private schools throughout the country.
 The development, implementation, and monitoring of policies, strategies, initiatives, and projects related to formal and non-formal basic education is the responsibility of the Department of Education.
-The Department oversees the creation of curricula, maintenance of educational institutions, recruitment of teachers, and support staff.
+The Department oversees the creation of curricula, the maintenance of educational institutions, the recruitment of teachers, and the support staff.
 It also researches to create programs and policies.
 Improving literacy and educational standards in the Philippines is important in shaping the country’s education system and making changes a reality.

 1901 – today